-"Productivity in the Open Plan Workplace" (with J. Blanes i Vidal, T. Kirchmaier and K. Szmeredi)
+"Monitoring Workers through their Peers" (with J. Blanes i Vidal, T. Kirchmaier and K. Szmeredi)

 This paper studies to what extent local productivity shocks can trigger immigration of relatives and friends of settled immigrants.
 I first estimate the geographical distribution of surnames-nationalities in the US in the beginning of 20th Century.
 Then, using data on local productivity shocks (oil discoveries and weather), I estimate the subsequent change in the inflow of passengers with surnames-nationalities more prevalent in the county which experienced the shock.
 The high frequency of data allows to observe the leads and lags responses for short intervals of time, which overcomes the difficulties of identifying the effects of local shocks with decennial census data."Congestion in Labor Markets: An Empirical Investigation Based on Daily Arrivals During the Age of Mass Migration"

 Using daily variation in passenger arrivals to Ellis Island in the period 1900-1924, this paper shows that individuals arrived in days of high congestion, are employed in worse jobs.
 The identification strategy follows from the fact that conditional on a one-month time window, the total number of ships arrived (from any port) in a given day are exogenous to individual characteristics.
 I interpret the results using a search model with high entry costs and asymmetric information."Trade Diversion Effects of the Panama Canal" (with F. Valencia and F. Rossi)